ShaunPrice/RobotOfThings/README.md

 To uninstall run:

     rosrun robot_upstart uninstall rot

+### TIC Motor Controller ###

+Disable the TIC's Pullup resistors in the advanced settings for 3.3V devices.

+### RoT Controller (Teensy 3.5)
+For the serial to work with the Teensy the following needs to be implemented:

+**Note:** rosserial updates may overwrite these changes.

+In **ros.h** changed the following to increase the buffer from 512 to 1024:

+    typedef NodeHandle_<ArduinoHardware, 25, 25, 2048, 2048> NodeHandle;

+You also need to add the udev rules for the teensy by copying the rules file below to the **/etc/udev/rules.d/** folder.

+    /arduino/Teensy_3.5-Main-Controller/49-teensy.rules

 ## Current Issues
 1. The point cloud implementation works but is not scaled to real world units.